Holdi601/JoystickProfiler/README.md

 -Keyboard support (lowest Priority for me, as after all this is the joystick profiler not input profiler.
 I see the use of this feature, but after all you dont exchange your keyboard and if you do you dont have IDs you need to work around, you got a fairly big different set of inputs in DCS of inputs for keyboard than the ones for joysticks.
 And other fairly big adjusmtents that need to be made for a feature which was originally not intendet.
 I see the benefit of it, but its low prio, just to be clear.)

-Other Games i want to support:
+#Other Games i want to support:

-IL2 (WIP right now)

 Star Citizen